 Contents

-Use the Manual Input view to send test data to a running StreamBase application one tuple at a time, and watch the results in the Application Output View and the Application Input View.
+Use the Manual Input view to send test data to a running StreamBase application one tuple at a time, or a few tuples at a time, in order to watch the results in the Output Streams View and the Input Streams View.

-When your application is running, StreamBase Studio queries the running server instance to determine the number of input streams and the schema for each stream.
-The Manual Input view shows the application's input streams in the Input stream drop-down list, and shows the schema for the currently selected stream.
+When your application is running, StreamBase Studio queries the running server to determine the number of input streams and the schema for each stream.
+The Manual Input view shows the application's input streams in the *Stream drop-down list, and shows the schema for the currently selected stream in the forms-based input panel.

 The example below is taken from the firstapp.sbapp

-When you run an application in Studio, the initial values in the Manual Input view's
+When you run an application in Studio, the initial values in the forms-based panel of the Manual Input view for all fields

-when enqueuing a tuple that contains many fields: you can let some fields remain as
+a tuple that contains many fields: you can let some fields remain as null

 (For further information on using nulls, see Using Nulls in the Authoring Guide.)